jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

   * Rename Symbol

     - Right click on the name you want to change, for example ``the_input`` then select ``Rename Symbol`` or
-    - Select the name you want to change then hit :kbd:``F2`` on your keyboard to rename it
+    - Select the name you want to change then used :kbd:`F2` on your keyboard to rename it

 .. code-block:: python
   :lineno-start: 17